JiaqiCChen123/Naive-Bayes-Classifier/README.md

 ![](images/1.png)

-We use this theorem in the model and calculate the possibility of data(x) to be a spicific class of y in all possible conditions, and select the most promising one.
+We use this theorem in the model and calculate the possibility of data(x) to be a specific class of y in all possible conditions, and select the most promising one.

 ![](images/2.png)